ausmeyer/intro-biostats-epi/index.md

 <br>
 > - Assume:
   - There are two or more groups being compared, or
-  - One group being compared to zero, or
+  - One group is being compared to zero, or
   - One group is being compared to expectation.

 <br>
 > - For Step 1, probably safe to assume null is always rejected with \(p < 0.05\).
   - For ratios (e.g. Relative Risk, Odds Ratio), a 95% CI __not__ overlapping 1 is significant.
-  - For two sample tests, it is less straightforward how the CI relates to the p-value
+  - For two sample tests, it is less straightforward how the CI relates to the p-value so don't worry about it.

 <br>
 > - Once \(H_0\) is rejected, we accept the alternative hypothesis \(H_A\).